-Salish Kootenai College is committed to providing educational opportunities for individuals with disabilities.
+Salish Kootenai College is committed to providing educational opportunities for students with disabilities.
 Reasonable accommodations are provided for eligible students with identified disabilities.
 The College complies with the Rehabilitation Act of 1973 and the Americans with Disabilities Act.

 SKC uses the definition of disability contained in Section 504 of the Rehabilitation Act of 1973, which states that an individual with disability is anyone who: